 What Gartner Says

 In its latest analytics report, Gartner called on the industry to rethink self-service analytics.
-The message: major platforms are becoming increasingly complex and expensive, while the actual task — answering business questions quickly and reliably — should be simpler.
+The message: major platforms are becoming increasingly complex, while the actual task — answering business questions quickly and reliably — should be simpler.

 That's exactly what oneAgent does: reduce complexity.
-No platform migration, no new infrastructure.
-Just ask questions and get reliable answers.
+No platform migration, no upfront data modeling.
+Just ask questions and get reliable, deterministically computed answers.

-Try free for 14 days — no credit card, no Fabric license required.
+Try for free — no credit card, no Fabric license required.

 Related reading: